Isocyanide: Odour

-Their disagreeable odour is legendary.
-To quote from Lieke, "Es besitzt einen penetranten, höchst unangenehmen Geruch; das Oeffnen eines Gefässes mit Cyanallyl reicht hin, die Luft eines Zimmers mehrere Tage lang zu verpesten, ..."
-(It has a penetrating, extremely unpleasant odour; the opening of a flask of allyl [iso]cyanide[sic] is enough to foul up the air in a room for several days).
+Isocyanides have a very disagreeable odour.
+Lieke remarked that "Es besitzt einen penetranten, höchst unangenehmen Geruch; das Oeffnen eines Gefässes mit Cyanallyl[sic] reicht hin, die Luft eines Zimmers mehrere Tage lang zu verpesten [It has a penetrating, extremely unpleasant odour; the opening of a flask of allyl cyanide[sic] is enough to foul up the air in a room for several days]...."
 Note that in Lieke's day, the difference between isocyanide and nitrile was not fully appreciated.

 Ivar Karl Ugi states that "The development of the chemistry of isocyanides has probably suffered only little delay through the characteristic odor of volatile isonitriles, which has been described by Hofmann and Gautier as 'highly specific, almost overpowering', 'horrible', and 'extremely distressing'.
 It is true that many potential workers in this field have been turned away by the odour, but this is heavily outweighed by the fact that isonitriles can be detected even in traces, and that most of the routes leading to the formation of isonitriles were discovered through the odor of these compounds."
 Isocyanides have been investigated as potential non-lethal weapons.

 Some isocyanides convey less offensive odours such as malt, natural rubber, creosote, cherry or old wood.
 Non-volatile derivatives such as tosylmethyl isocyanide do not have an odor.